 If you want a versatile machine that brews coffees and other hot beverages, the Keurig may be a better option for you.
 With Keurig, you’ll have the option to buy K-Cups from a variety of brands.
 You’re unlikely to get bored with the choices available.

-Both the Nespresso and The Keurig are formidable machines.
+To wrap up the Nespresso vs Keurig debate, both the Nespresso and the Keurig are formidable machines.
 The best one for you will depend on your personal needs and preferences.

 What Is a Coffee Pod Machine?

 Coffee pod machines are foolproof gadgets designed to make brewing coffee and other hot beverages easy.
 They eliminate the need to grind coffee beans, measure out ground coffee, and bring water to a boil in a kettle.

 These machines operate with pods.
 Pods are single-serve containers containing ground coffee inside a plastic container.
 The container is lined with filter paper and sealed with aluminum.
 When you place the pod inside the machine, it pierces the foil.

 The machine heats the water.
 The water is forced through the pod’s coffee at high pressure, much like a traditional espresso machine.
 A coffee pod maker makes brewing coffee as simple as using a tea bag to prepare a cup of tea.

 Here are the steps the generic coffee pod machine takes to brew your hot cup of joe:

 - You fill the tank in the back of the machine with water